 Your communication skills will be complemented by investigations into the science and structure of language through a range of linguistics modules.
 The course has flexibility in terms of how much Spanish, Italian and linguistics content you study over the four years.
 By the end of your studies, you will be equipped for a range of professional roles that call for expertise in language, linguistics and culture.

 We have the second highest proportion of world-leading linguistics research in the UK (REF 2014).
-We are in the top 100 for Linguistics (QS World Rankings by Subject 2019).
+We are in the world top 100 for Linguistics (QS World Rankings by Subject 2020).

 Read more on Jacob's blog.

 During your degree, you'll study modules in Italian, Spanish and Linguistics.

 Your language modules will explore the society and culture of Italian and Spanish-speaking societies and you'll be taught almost exclusively in the target language.
 These modules will help you to develop the cultural and linguistic knowledge you'll need to become a high-level communicator in each language.

 Your linguistics modules will help you understand the nature of language itself: how it is structured, how it has evolved, and how we use and understand it within our society.
 These modules will enable you to think critically and approach your studies from an analytical point of view.